LegionnaireLenny/yt-dl-metagen/Readme.md

    1. The audio files will be downloaded to the _Ripped Audio\\\<artist>\\\<album>_ folder
    1. Audio files are automatically numbered consecutively based on their position in the playlist

-<font size = 6>Notes</font>
+# Notes

-- By default, audio files are extracted to the "Ripped Audio" folder in whichever folder you run main.py
+- Audio files are extracted to the "Ripped Audio" folder in the directory above main.py.
+  - Default: _yt-dl-metagen\\Ripped Audio_
 - If you enter an artist/album name, it'll extract the audio files to "Ripped Audio\\\<artist name>\\\<album name>
 - It tries to clean up the filenames a bit by removing the artist name (if provided) and stuff like (Official Video)
 - It will save the filename, artist, album, and tracknumber to the metadata
 - Tracks are numbered consecutively based on their position in the playlist. e.g. if you only download videos 1,2,4,6 the tracks will be numbered 1,2,3,4 respectively

-<font size = 6>Known Issues</font>
+# Known Issues

-- The program must be closed by closing the Python window, or pressing the exit button.
+- The program must be closed by closing the Python window, pressing Ctrl+C on CMD/Powershell, or pressing the exit button.
+- Regex for removing Official Video, et al. needs improving